-I can’t speak for all companies, but the trucks that frequent Google and YouTube’s campus don’t arrive with full street fare; generally, they are restricted to two items that are not always allergy/restricted diet friendly (first world problem).
+I can’t speak for all companies, but the trucks that frequent Google and YouTube’s campus don’t arrive with full street fare; generally, they are restricted to two items that are not always allergy/restricted diet-friendly (first world problem).
 Here are some fan favourites:

-I’ve have my team trained to ping me whenever the Mahalo Bowl is seen on campus.
+I’ve had my team trained to ping me whenever the Mahalo Bowl is seen on campus.
 I’m a sucker for their acai, strawberry, and coconut bowls.
 For others, this is known as the “dessert truck.”

 Curry Up Now

 I’m no stranger to Curry Up Now.
 Their shop in Palo Alto is one of my lunchtime favourites.
 But the truck came before the shop and has achieved icon status.
 Unfortunately, none of the GF offerings are available during Silicon Valley campus visits.